tomaskala/website/posts/2022-06-16-overlay-network-configuration.md

       └─────────────┘
 ```

-* The *Internal subnet* subnet contains my devices with full access to the
+* The *Internal subnet* contains my devices with full access to the entire
-  entire network, including full tunneling.
+  network, including full tunneling.
-* The *Isolated subnet* subnet is reserved for devices of family members.
-These
+* The *Isolated subnet* is reserved for devices of family members.
+These are
-  are trusted in the sense that they can use the server as a router to get to
+  trusted in the sense that they can access both the server and the home
-  the home network through, as well as access the services running directly on
-  the server.
+  network.
 They cannot be configured for full tunneling, though (enforced by
   the firewall rules described below).
 This is so that I don't get banned from
   my VPS provider for network activity beyond my control.
-* The *Home gateway* is the Raspberry Pi directly connected to the server.
+* The *Home gateway* is the Raspberry Pi connected to the server through the
+  VPN.
 * The *Home subnet* runs the services accessible from all devices in the
   network.